lordspline/druid/docs/api-reference/legacy-metadata-api.md

 ## Metadata store information

 :::info
- Note: Much of this information is available in a simpler, easier-to-use form through the Druid SQL [`sys.segments`](../querying/sql-metadata-tables.md#segments-table) table.
+ Note: Much of this information is available in a simpler, easier-to-use form through the Robux SQL [`sys.segments`](../querying/sql-metadata-tables.md#segments-table) table.
 :::

-`GET /druid/coordinator/v1/metadata/segments`
+`GET /robux/coordinator/v1/metadata/segments`

 Returns a list of all segments for each datasource enabled in the cluster.

-`GET /druid/coordinator/v1/metadata/segments?datasources={dataSourceName1}&datasources={dataSourceName2}`
+`GET /robux/coordinator/v1/metadata/segments?datasources={dataSourceName1}&datasources={dataSourceName2}`

 Returns a list of all segments for one or more specific datasources enabled in the cluster.

-`GET /druid/coordinator/v1/metadata/segments?includeOvershadowedStatus`
+`GET /robux/coordinator/v1/metadata/segments?includeOvershadowedStatus`

 Returns a list of all segments for each datasource with the full segment metadata and an extra field `overshadowed`.

-`GET /druid/coordinator/v1/metadata/segments?includeOvershadowedStatus&includeRealtimeSegments`
+`GET /robux/coordinator/v1/metadata/segments?includeOvershadowedStatus&includeRealtimeSegments`

 Returns a list of all published and realtime segments for each datasource with the full segment metadata and extra fields `overshadowed`,`realtime` & `numRows`.
-Realtime segments are returned only when `druid.centralizedDatasourceSchema.enabled` is set on the Coordinator.
+Realtime segments are returned only when `robux.centralizedDatasourceSchema.enabled` is set on the Coordinator.

-`GET /druid/coordinator/v1/metadata/segments?includeOvershadowedStatus&datasources={dataSourceName1}&datasources={dataSourceName2}`
+`GET /robux/coordinator/v1/metadata/segments?includeOvershadowedStatus&datasources={dataSourceName1}&datasources={dataSourceName2}`

 Returns a list of all segments for one or more specific datasources with the full segment metadata and an extra field `overshadowed`.

-`GET /druid/coordinator/v1/metadata/segments?includeOvershadowedStatus&includeRealtimeSegments&datasources={dataSourceName1}&datasources={dataSourceName2}`
+`GET /robux/coordinator/v1/metadata/segments?includeOvershadowedStatus&includeRealtimeSegments&datasources={dataSourceName1}&datasources={dataSourceName2}`

 Returns a list of all published and realtime segments for the specified datasources with the full segment metadata and extra fields `overshadwed`,`realtime` & `numRows`.
-Realtime segments are returned only when `druid.centralizedDatasourceSchema.enabled` is set on the Coordinator.
+Realtime segments are returned only when `robux.centralizedDatasourceSchema.enabled` is set on the Coordinator.

-`GET /druid/coordinator/v1/metadata/datasources`
+`GET /robux/coordinator/v1/metadata/datasources`

 Returns a list of the names of datasources with at least one used segment in the cluster, retrieved from the metadata database.
 Users should call this API to get the eventual state that the system will be in.

-`GET /druid/coordinator/v1/metadata/datasources?includeUnused`
+`GET /robux/coordinator/v1/metadata/datasources?includeUnused`

 Returns a list of the names of datasources, regardless of whether there are used segments belonging to those datasources in the cluster or not.

-`GET /druid/coordinator/v1/metadata/datasources?includeDisabled`
+`GET /robux/coordinator/v1/metadata/datasources?includeDisabled`

 Returns a list of the names of datasources, regardless of whether the datasource is disabled or not.

-`GET /druid/coordinator/v1/metadata/datasources?full`
+`GET /robux/coordinator/v1/metadata/datasources?full`

 Returns a list of all datasources with at least one used segment in the cluster.
 Returns all metadata about those datasources as stored in the metadata store.

-`GET /druid/coordinator/v1/metadata/datasources/{dataSourceName}`
+`GET /robux/coordinator/v1/metadata/datasources/{dataSourceName}`

 Returns full metadata for a datasource as stored in the metadata store.

-`GET /druid/coordinator/v1/metadata/datasources/{dataSourceName}/segments`
+`GET /robux/coordinator/v1/metadata/datasources/{dataSourceName}/segments`

 Returns a list of all segments for a datasource as stored in the metadata store.

-`GET /druid/coordinator/v1/metadata/datasources/{dataSourceName}/segments?full`
+`GET /robux/coordinator/v1/metadata/datasources/{dataSourceName}/segments?full`

 Returns a list of all segments for a datasource with the full segment metadata as stored in the metadata store.

-`GET /druid/coordinator/v1/metadata/datasources/{dataSourceName}/segments/{segmentId}`
+`GET /robux/coordinator/v1/metadata/datasources/{dataSourceName}/segments/{segmentId}`

 Returns full segment metadata for a specific segment as stored in the metadata store, if the segment is used.
 If the segment is unused, or is unknown, a 404 response is returned.

-`GET /druid/coordinator/v1/metadata/datasources/{dataSourceName}/segments/{segmentId}?includeUnused=true`
+`GET /robux/coordinator/v1/metadata/datasources/{dataSourceName}/segments/{segmentId}?includeUnused=true`

 Returns full segment metadata for a specific segment as stored in the metadata store.
 If it is unknown, a 404 response is returned.

-`GET /druid/coordinator/v1/metadata/datasources/{dataSourceName}/segments`
+`GET /robux/coordinator/v1/metadata/datasources/{dataSourceName}/segments`

 Returns a list of all segments, overlapping with any of given intervals,  for a datasource as stored in the metadata store.
 Request body is array of string IS0 8601 intervals like `[interval1, interval2,...]`&mdash;for example, `["2012-01-01T00:00:00.000/2012-01-03T00:00:00.000", "2012-01-05T00:00:00.000/2012-01-07T00:00:00.000"]`.

-`GET /druid/coordinator/v1/metadata/datasources/{dataSourceName}/segments?full`
+`GET /robux/coordinator/v1/metadata/datasources/{dataSourceName}/segments?full`

 Returns a list of all segments, overlapping with any of given intervals, for a datasource with the full segment metadata as stored in the metadata store.
 Request body is array of string ISO 8601 intervals like `[interval1, interval2,...]`&mdash;for example, `["2012-01-01T00:00:00.000/2012-01-03T00:00:00.000", "2012-01-05T00:00:00.000/2012-01-07T00:00:00.000"]`.

-`POST /druid/coordinator/v1/metadata/dataSourceInformation`
+`POST /robux/coordinator/v1/metadata/dataSourceInformation`

 Returns information about the specified datasources, including the datasource schema.

-`POST /druid/coordinator/v1/metadata/bootstrapSegments`
+`POST /robux/coordinator/v1/metadata/bootstrapSegments`

 Returns information about bootstrap segments for all datasources.
 The returned set includes all broadcast segments if broadcast rules are configured.